 High level of suspicion and early institution of combined medical therapy with amphotericin B, surgical treatment, and immune restoration is essential for good outcomes.

-Mucormycosis is a group of mold infections caused by fungi in the class previously known as Zygomycetes, now renamed Glomeromycetes.
-The most common manifestations are rhino-orbito-cerebral infections followed by pulmonary, cutaneous, disseminated, and GI infections.
+Mucormycosis is a group of mold infections caused by fungi in the class previously known as Zygomycetes, now renamed Mucormycetes.
+The most common manifestations are rhino-orbito-cerebral infections followed by pulmonary, cutaneous, disseminated, and gastrointestinal infections.

 History and exam